DTGlov/DTGlov/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a fullstack crud app and eventually a fullstack LinkedIn clone
+- 🔭 I’m currently working on my fullstack skills and eventually build a fullstack LinkedIn clone
-- 🌱 I’m currently learning NextJs and ExpressJs
+- 🌱 I’m currently learning NextJs and more about Backend Development (Express Js)
 - 👯 I’m looking to collaborate on any Javascript related project.
 - 📫 How to reach me: :hatched_chick:@dtgiover LinkedIn:David Tawiah Glover
-- ⚡ Fun fact: The first computer bug was an actual bug  :smiley:
+- ⚡ Fun fact: The first computer bug was an actual bug 🐞🕷